NeutralTheGreat/Dungeon-Blitz-presevation-Files/README.md

 >
  2 - [Python](https://www.python.org/)
 >
- 3 - a flash combatible browser
+ 3 - a Flash-compatible browser
 >
->To play Dungeon Bliz you'll need the *Adobe Flash Player* and a *browser with Flash support*:
+>To play Dungeon Blitz you'll need the *Adobe Flash Player* and a *browser with Flash support*:
 >
 >:flashlight: **Adobe Flash Player**
 >